francissp55/1119MD_Welcome/faqs/garbage.md

 # Please put as much out the day of collection(Wedneday).
 Do not leave the trash and recycling cans so full on Saturday the incoming renters have no space in the cans.

 Crush cans, boxes etc. Do not put food scraps in recycling.
+Do not put pizza boxes in the recycling.